Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 PHP is an open-source project.
 Knowing what’s going on in PHP 8.5 only takes a minute of research.
 For instance, this page lists all the accepted RFCs for different versions of PHP, including PHP 8.5.
 In this post, I highlight PHP 8.5 features you’ll actually use.

-PHP 8.5 will be released on November 20, 2025, according to the preparation tasks list.
+General Availability (GA) is planned for November 20, 2025, according to the preparation tasks list.
 It will be tested through three alpha releases, three betas, and four release candidates.
+You can also track the schedule on PHP.Watch’s PHP 8.5 page.

 Date Release of PHP 8.5